-While the offline modes of assessment seem to make the life of instructors and teachers only difficult, online assessment tools lifted the burden of mass customization and made their lives easier.
+While the offline modes of assessment seem to make the life of instructors and teachers pretty difficult, online assessment tools lifted the burden of mass customization and made their lives easier.

-And, the use of assessment tools has increased exponentially and the Global eLearning market for 2018-2023 is expected to reach $65.41 Billion.
+The use of assessment tools has increased exponentially, and the Global eLearning market for 2018-2023 is expected to reach $65.41 Billion.

 This rapid growth has created numerous new needs for various eLearning tools – assessment tools being the topmost priority.